MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-private-endpoint-create.md

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
 * Sign in to the [Azure portal](https://portal.azure.com/).
-* [Create a cluster](create-cluster-database-portal.md) that is not injected in a virtual network
+* [Create a cluster](create-cluster-database-portal.md) that isn't injected in a virtual network
 * [Create a virtual network](/azure/virtual-network/quick-create-portal)

 ## Create a private endpoint

-There are several ways to create a private endpoint for an cluster.
+There are several ways to create a private endpoint for a cluster.

 * During the deployment of your cluster in the portal
 * By [creating a private endpoint](/azure/private-link/create-private-endpoint-portal) resource directly